Harry R. Truman: Career

-During the 1930s, Truman divorced his first wife; he remarried in 1935.
+Truman divorced his first wife sometime in the early 1930s; he remarried in 1935.
 The second marriage was short, as he reportedly attempted to win arguments by throwing his wife into Spirit Lake, despite her inability to swim.
 He began dating a local woman, though he eventually married her sister, Edna, whom he called Edie.
-This third marriage held, and he and Edna operated the Mount St. Helens Lodge together until her death from a heart attack in 1975.
+This third marriage held, and he and Edna operated the Mount St. Helens Lodge together until her death in 1975.

-In the Mount St. Helens area, Truman became notorious for his antics; on one instance, he had caused a forest ranger to become drunk so that he was able to burn a pile of brush.
+In the Mount St. Helens area, Truman became a well-known curmudgeon, notorious for his antics; on one instance, he had caused a forest ranger to become drunk so that he was able to burn a pile of brush.
 He poached, stole gravel from the U.S. Forest Service, and fished on Native American land with a fake game warden badge.
 Despite their knowledge of these criminal activities, local rangers failed to catch him in the act.
 When the Washington state government changed the state sales tax, Truman kept charging the old rate at his lodge.
 A tax agency employee rented a boat from him, but refused to pay his tax rate, so Truman pushed him into Spirit Lake.

-Truman was a fan of the cocktail drink Whiskey and Coke, made with Schenley whiskey and Coca-Cola.
+Truman was a fan of the cocktail drink whiskey and Coke, made with Schenley whiskey and Coca-Cola.
 He owned a pink 1957 Cadillac, and he swore frequently.
 He loved discussing politics and reportedly disliked Republicans, hippies, young children, and the elderly.
 In 1953, Truman refused to allow Supreme Court Justice William O. Douglas to stay at his lodge, dismissing him as an "old coot" despite being two years older than Douglas.
 When he learned who Douglas was, he realized his mistake and chased the Justice for 1 mi to a neighboring lodge and convinced him to return; Truman and Douglas became friends for the rest of their lives, often drinking together.
-After his wife Edna died in September 1975, Truman lost interest in running his lodge and it gradually fell into disrepair.
-He rented only a limited number of cabins and boats during the summer months, with his temper worsening and his drinking becoming more frequent.
+After his wife Edna died of a heart attack in September 1975, Truman lost interest in maintaining his lodge and it gradually fell into disrepair.
+He began renting only a limited number of cabins and boats during the summer months.
+Truman became increasingly ill-tempered and his drinking becoming more frequent.